repository-preservation/lcmap-spark/docs/index.rst

 A base set of data access and manipulation libraries (lcmap-merlin & numpy with MKL) are already installed, so time series creation works out of the box.
 Conda and pip3 are configured and available for installing additional packages.

 Applications can be developed on a laptop using lcmap-spark and when they are ready for prime time, published and run at scale through simple configuration values: No code changes are necessary.

-Applications live in derivative Docker images, which inherit all the goodness lcmap-spark offers for free.
+And since applications live in their own derivative Docker image, they inherit all the goodness lcmap-spark offers for free.

 lcmap-spark targets and is tested against Apache Mesos for distributed computing.